Did you know that 84% of employees expect companies to provide learning and development (L&D) opportunities?

 Video content is typically easy to recall because it engages multiple senses at once.
 It taps into the dual coding theory, which suggests that the human memory processes and stores information using two systems: visual and verbal.

-According to this theory, information that triggers both systems (like video does) is easier to remember than information presented to just one system.
+According to this theory, information that engages both systems (like video) is easier to remember than information presented to just one system.

 Beyond being easier to remember, video is also available on demand.
 Unlike live training, where employees may not get opportunities to relearn concepts once trainers move on to other topics, your teams can replay video content when they need a refresher.